delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 * Know any languages that relate to the job?
 Put them down!

 What not to include:
 * A head-shot / image of you.
 Unless the company specifies that they require this, do not do this.
-Unless you are Alex Turner or Emma Watson they do not want to see you.
+Unless you are Alex Turner or Emma Watson.
+They do not want to see you.
 * Age and date of birth - It's illegal for employers to ask about your age under the Equality Act of 2010.
 * Martial / Relationship status - Again under the Equality Act of 2010 they cannot ask this.